 The OAA and SI + OAA groups proved to be the most effective ones, both of them showing significant differences and a large effect size.
 The records of headache frequency kept by patients during the trial period, when comparing outcomes at baseline, after the treatment and at follow-up, showed statistically significant differences in the SI + OAA group, with a large effect size.

 Manual Therapy Improves Headaches Summary

-The combined SI + OAA treatment is effective in reducing the impact of headache, functional disability, frequency and intensity of headache, pericranial tenderness, and in increasing craniocervical flexion and extension.
-Moreover, the combined SI + OAA treatment has proved to be more effective than each treatment separately.
+The combined SI + OAA treatment is effective in reducing the impact of headache, functional disability, frequency and intensity of headache, pericranial tenderness, while increasing craniocervical flexion and extension.
+Moreover, the combined SI + OAA treatment is proven to be more effective than each treatment separately.

 If you are experiencing headaches or neck/head pain, schedule a complimentary success session and begin feeling better today!